catherineisonline/movies-time/README.md

-# Movie Time
+# Movies Time

-Welcome to the Movie Time project!
+Welcome to the Movies Time project!
 This project was created as a way for me to showcase my skills as a Junior Web Developer.
 The project uses React to build a movie database application, styled with CSS, and utilizing the MovieDB API.

 ## Key Features
 Fetch and display movie data from the [MovieDB API](https://developers.themoviedb.org/).